Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     ERROR: Fatal error in step "Start inactive Ceph services, unfreeze Ceph cluster and wait for Ceph health." of platform services start: Ceph is not healthy.
 Please correct Ceph health and try again.
     ```

-    If a failure like the above occurs, see the info-level log messages for
+    If a failure like the above occurs, then see the info-level log messages for
     details about the Ceph health check failure.
 Depending on the configured log
-    level for `sat`, the log messages may appear in stderr or only in the log
+    level for SAT, the log messages may appear in `stderr`, or only in the log
     file.
 For example:

     ```bash
-    ncn# grep "fatal Ceph health warnings" /var/log/cray/sat/sat.log | tail -n 1
+    ncn-m001# grep "fatal Ceph health warnings" /var/log/cray/sat/sat.log | tail -n 1
     ```

     Example output: